 The insurer will pay for damages to the insured's own vehicle, irrespective of whether the insured is at fault.
 If the insured's vehicle is financed, the lessor may require the insured to maintain collision coverage and/or gap insurance on the vehicle.

 The insurer will pay for damages to the insured's automobile caused by fire, theft, vandalism, riots, and other random destructive acts.
 If a tree branch falls on your parked car, this provision will pay for repairs to the car.
 Just like collision coverage, many financers require comprehensive coverage on cars that aren't paid off yet.

 Uninsured/Underinsured Motorist (UM/UIM) Coverage

-The insurer will pay for injury or death to the insured and the insured's passengers if caused by another driver who doesn’t have insurance (uninsured), whose insurance company pays too little (underinsured), or whose identity is unknown (as in a hit-and-run motorist).
+The insurer will pay for injury or death to the insured and the insured's passengers if caused by another driver who doesn't have insurance (uninsured), whose insurance company pays too little (underinsured), or whose identity is unknown (as in a hit-and-run motorist, except in some states like California and Illinois).
 In some states, the insurer will also pay for damage to the insured's vehicle.

 Discuss Your Automobile Insurance Policy Coverage Questions with a Lawyer

 Dealing with your insurance company or the insurance company of the other driver can be a complicated process.
 If you're involved in a dispute with an insurer or you just want to get the most out of your policy, it's in your best interest to consult with an experienced car accident attorney near you.
 An attorney will be able to negotiate with the insurer on your behalf and advise you about the best course of action.